austintylerallen/express-tasks/README.md

 ## Credits

-This project was created as a part of the Express.js Challenge in [Bootcamp Name].
-The starter code and requirements were provided by [Bootcamp Name].
+This project was created as a part of an Express.js Challenge for the University of Denver Full-Stack Bootcamp.
+The starter code and requirements were provided by University of Denver Full-Stack Bootcamp.

+I also used Chat GPT when I was feeling stuck or needing some assistance.

 ## License